Discover Lake Winnipeg

 Falcon Lake Golf Course

-100 S Shore Rd, Falcon Beach, ManitoBa R0E 0N0
+100 S Shore Rd, Falcon Beach, Manitoba

 Pine Ridge Golf Club

-66059 Pine Ridge Road, Sunnyside, ManitoBa R5R 0L9
+66059 Pine Ridge Road, Sunnyside, Manitoba

 Pine Ridge Golf Club, located in the scenic landscapes near Winnipeg, Manitoba, offers golf enthusiasts an exceptional blend of elegance and playability.
-This 18 hole championship course unfolds over meticulously manicured fairways, weaving through mature stands of pine and oak trees.
+This 18-hole championship course unfolds over meticulously manicured fairways, weaving through mature stands of pine and oak trees.
 The design, crafted by a renowned architect, seamlessly integrates natural features, creating an engaging and picturesque course.
 Golfers at Pine Ridge can expect a challenging yet enjoyable experience with undulating greens, strategically placed hazards, and fairways that reward precision.

 Granite Hills Golf Club

-Cape Coppermine Road Lac du Bonnet, ManitoBa R0E 1A0
+Cape Coppermine Road Lac du Bonnet, Manitoba

 Granite Hills Golf Club, situated on the picturesque shores of Lac du Bonnet in Manitoba, is a golfing gem that seamlessly combines stunning scenery with a challenging and meticulously designed course.
 Boasting 18 holes, this championship golf club takes full advantage of its natural surroundings, incorporating granite outcroppings, dense forests, and rolling fairways into a layout that demands strategic play.
 The signature holes, often framed by the sparkling waters of the lake, provide not only a thrilling golfing experience but also breathtaking views that enhance the overall ambiance.